mflova/mflova-coding-guidelines/python/testing/mocking.md

 - Exception raised
 - Classes and its attributes

+Be aware that there are 2 different types:

+- Mocking: Create an object with `mock` library.
+- Stub: Same calls than the original object but less complex than a fake.
+Usually created as a separete class.
+- Fake: Complex object and very functional.
+Usually created as a separate class.

 ## Theoretical concepts

 Briefly, `mock` from `unittest` is Python built-in.
 There are tyipically two main